wighawag/purple-warlock/README.md

 You can remove the env if you want to use the same as the one in `.env`

-You ll also need to update the following for staging and production :
+You'll also need to update the following for staging and production :

+- `CHAIN_ID=<id of the chain where contracts lives>`
 - `SUBGRAPH_NAME=<thegraph account name>/<subgraph name>`
 - `VITE_THE_GRAPH_HTTP=https://api.thegraph.com/subgraphs/name/<thegraph account name>/<subgraph name>`
 - `VITE_THE_GRAPH_WS=wss://api.thegraph.com/subgraphs/name/<thegraph account name>/<subgraph name>`

-you then need to ensure you have a subgraph already created on thegraph.com with that name
+you then need to ensure you have a subgraph already created on thegraph.com with that name: https://thegraph.com/explorer/dashboard

 finally execute the following for staging :